ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/notes/adding_pdk.rst

 Primitive
 -----------

-This module is used to generate the actual primitives (Resistor/Capacitor/Transistor/Via-array/GuardRing) for a PDK.
+`Primitive module <https://github.com/ALIGN-analoglayout/ALIGN-public/tree/master/align/primitive/default>`_ is used to generate the basic primitives (Resistor/Capacitor/Transistor/Via-array/GuardRing) for a PDK.
-These may need to be modified for each PDK based on the available layers.
-It uses the functions defined in the Cell fabric module to create cell layers.
+These files may need to be modified for each PDK based on the available layers.
+The definitions in these files use the functions defined in the Cell fabric module to create cell layers.

 Here is an example on how to add a layer for a `mos generator <https://github.com/ALIGN-analoglayout/ALIGN-public/blob/master/align/primitive/default/mos.py>`_.